endurodave/IntegrationTestFramework/README.md

 ## Integration Tests
 The integration tests are contained within `Logger_IT.cc`.
 All tests follow a similar pattern:

-1. **Setup** - perform setup actions such as register for a callback, clear result data, or invoke the test function.
+1. **Setup** - perform setup actions such as register for a callback or clear result data.
+2. **Test** - invoke the function(s) under test to initiate testing.
-2. **Wait** - wait for the subsystem to respond with test results, either synchronously or asynchronously during a callback.
+3. **Wait** - wait for the subsystem to respond with test results, either synchronously or asynchronously during a callback.
-3. **Check** - check the test results for success or failure.
+4. **Check** - check the test results for success or failure.
-3. **Cleanup** - cleanup the test such as unregister for callbacks.
+5. **Cleanup** - cleanup the test such as unregister from callbacks.

 ### Write Test
-The first `Write` test is shown below.
+The `Write` test is shown below.
 Notice the `Write` function is called, then the test waits for 500mS and 2000mS for callbacks before checking test results.
 If the `WaitForSignal()` returns `false`, the `LoggerSystemCb()` failed to arrive within the allotted time.

 ```cpp
 // Logger callback handler function invoked from Logger thread context